tinglab/Gemini/tutorial/README.md

 This is an example of how to use Gemini to test your own data

-In Gemini, we provide a data that has been trained(../data/train.ge).
+In Gemini, we provide a data that has been trained(../data/train.ge) and a hash table(../data/hashtable.*, you can unzip them and there will be a file named "hashtable").
 So you can use your data for testing directly.

 In this tutorial, our test data is from [https://www.ebi.ac.uk/metagenomics/projects/ERP005558].
 First we need creat a filelist like _testfile.txt_.
 Then, run the following instructions